Technological Advances in Renewable Energy

 Digitalization enables the integration of renewable energy.
 Artificial intelligence and analytics are helping facility owners and operators optimize their renewable energy output.
-Nascent Blockchain technology is helping to get renewables on the grid and offers a way for untrusted parties the change to reach a common digital history.
-This is so digital assets and transactions cannot be easily faked or duplicated despite not having a trusted intermediary.
-Simply put, the blockchain technology enables excess output from wind and solar to be discharged as needed into a networked pool of home battery storage systems in real time.
+Nascent blockchain technology is helping to get renewables on the grid and offers a way for untrusted parties the change to reach a common digital history.
+This ensures that digital assets and transactions cannot be easily faked or duplicated despite not having a trusted intermediary.
+Simply put, the blockchain technology enables excess output from wind and solar to be discharged as needed into a networked pool of home battery storage systems in real-time.

 There are two main types of solar technology: photovoltaics (PV) and concentrated solar power (CSP).
 Solar PV technology captures sunlight to generate electric power, and CSP harnesses the heat of the sun and uses it to produce thermal energy that powers heaters or turbines.
-These two forms of solar energy enable a wide range of technical innovation.
+These two forms of solar energy enable a wide range of technical innovations.

 Advances in solar panel efficiency – there has been an ongoing race in the solar industry in terms of solar cell efficiency which has been leading to the research of alternative solar cell types and there have been some major breakthroughs in the past two years, especially with Perovskite solar cells (silicon cells are mostly used today).
 There is also a new tech concept revealed that captures and utilizes the waste heat that is usually emitted by solar panels.
 While this typically released and non-harnessed thermal energy is a setback and an opportunity for improvement in solar technology, this innovation could help reduce solar costs even more, which could double the efficiency of solar cells.

 Solar skin design – a concept of aesthetic enhancement that allows solar panels to have a customized look that makes it possible for solar panels to match the appearance of a roof without interfering with panel efficiency or production.